alucchi/Foundations_Deep_Learning_course/README.md

 - 14/11/2024 (Thursday): CA on Loss landscape in Neural networks
 - 18/11/2024 (Monday): QA on Neural tangent kernel
 - 02/12/2024 (Monday): CA on Generalization bounds I + II
-- 16/12/2024 (Monday): QA on Reguarlization and Architectures
+- 19/12/2024 (Thursday): QA on Reguarlization and Architectures

 **A 50% score on HW sets is required to participate in the final exam.
 A score of 3 out of 6 is required at the exam to pass the class.**